4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 Some of the core functionality provided by :mod:`fourinsight.engineroom.utils` relies on handlers that facilitate downloading and uploading of text content from a source.
 The source can be a local file, an Azure Storage Blob, or other any other suitable storage place.
-Downloading and uploading of the text content is provided by a push/pull strategy; content is retrieved from the source by a ``pull()`` request, and uploaded to the source by a ``push()``.
 Two handlers, the :class:`LocalFileHandler` and the :class:`AzureBlobHandler` are available out-of-the-box.
 Custom handlers are easily set up by inheriting from :class:`~fourinsight.engineroom.utils.core.BaseHandler`.

 .. note::
     In the Cookbook section there is an :ref:`example<example_custom_handler_ftp>`